dhakaraman/ML-Project/README.md

  # How to Run the project
 For each model user can find different files in the root folder named with the name of the model

 1. For analysis of SVM and SGD user can find the python notebook as SVM__and_SGD.ipynb.
-To run the file click the below button or down it on your system.
+To run the file click the below button or download it and run the file using jupyter notebook.
  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/dhakaraman/ML-Project/blob/main/SVM__and_SGD.ipynb)

 2. For analysis of CNN model user can find the python notebook as CNN.ipynb.